samaalaa785-dev/Police-Academy-Visitor-Management-System/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+---

+## 📜 License

+This project is licensed under the encryptcore License.
+You are free to use, modify, and distribute it with attribution.